callstats-io/amazon-connect-reference-dialer/README.salesforce.md

     - CTI Adapter URL - The above custom dialer page URL e.g. `https://callstats.someInstance.visual.force.com/apex/custom_dialer`
 5. In “Connecting settings” fill in your
     - Amazon Connect CCP URL - Your Amazon Connect CCP URL e.g. callstatsio.awsapps.com
-    - application ID - Your application ID from callstats.io
+    - AppId - Your application ID from callstats.io
-    - application Secret - Your application secret from callstats.io
+    - App Secret - Your application secret from callstats.io
+    - Jabra Collection - fill in 'enable' to enable collecting your Jabra headset stats(only available for Jabra Engage 50 currently)
 6. Click “Save”
 7. Click on 'Manage Call Center Users' at the bottom of the page
 8. Click on “Add more users”